ferreirajackson/CBWA-API-CA1/README.md

 * [Author info](#author-info)

 ## What your project does
 The code is to do with registration and management of a bugtracking system.
-It is possible to manipulate users, projects, issues and comments for these projects and Everything is stored in a database (MongoDB).
+It is possible to manipulate users, projects, issues and comments for these projects and everything is stored in a database (MongoDB).
 When an issue is resolved it is also possible to change the status as long as it is one of the following status:

 * Open
 * Wip